Alpha-Kindergarten/.github/profile/README.md

 ## The Alpha Kindergarten

-A collection of practice projects, less than impressive mschool work and fun/non-professional personal assignments.
+A collection of practice projects, less than impressive school work and fun/non-professional personal work.

 Working my way through this little grpahic I found!